 So far, S50 has been a hit with large utility companies and even one municipality.
 For example, the telecom group Telia Finland chose S50 to manage access to its 30 000-square metre data centre in Helsinki, while the Rautalampi municipality in Central Finland installed the system to secure its water treatment plan for the region.

-But innovation alone doesn’t drive a company. iLOQ already has branches across the Nordics, France, Germany, the Netherlands and Spain, and now the company is targetting stronger growth from its collaboration with Räikkönen. iLOQ’s initial focus is Central Europe, where its lock cylinders already fit most modern lock bodies, but next come Asia and North America.
+But innovation alone doesn’t drive a company. iLOQ already has branches across the Nordics, France, Germany, the Netherlands and Spain, and now the company is targeting stronger growth from its collaboration with Räikkönen. iLOQ’s initial focus is Central Europe, where its lock cylinders already fit most modern lock bodies, but next come Asia and North America.

 Hiltunen knows such ambition means increased competition.
 Even though technology giants like Amazon and Google are moving into the security market, iLOQ is confident in its products.